 Figure 7.
 A qualitative comparison of sensitivity, GLM linear-response Z-statistic, and searchlight accuracy maps projected onto semi-inflated cortical surfaces for three different subjects.
 The maps are roughly similar across subjects and hemispheres, but substantial individual variations are evident.

+The information contained in these maps are not equivalent, and neither are their associated thresholds.
+The thresholds were chosen based on accepted practice for their associated technique, but they are not statistically equivalent and should only be used for qualitative comparison.
 Sensitivity threshold values were determined using a recursive feature elimination approach (section 2.10).
+GLM linear-response Z-statistic maps and searchlight accuracy maps are also presented for comparison.
+The sensitivity maps were thresholded using the recursive feature elimination technique described in the methods.
+The Z statistic images were thresholded using clusters determined by Z > 2.3 and a (corrected) cluster significant threshold of P=0.05 (Worsely 2001).
+The searchlight maps are thresholded at twice chance probability (33%).
 Figure 8 presents the performance of the NN and the fraction of voxels remaining after each iteration.
 Greater than half the voxels can be removed without significant loss of classification performance.